Professor

 Dark Energy.
 These fundamental issues motivate my research,

-which focuses on searches for new physics beyond the SM.
+which focuses on understanding the Higgs Mechanism and searches for new physics beyond the SM.

 I gained a Ph.D. in experimental particle physics